 We had a lovely night's sleep, the sea had remained calm which is unusual for the Bay of Biscay.
 After a lovely hot shower and shave we were dressed and on our way to the Self-Service dining area and a Full English breakfast.
 The thinking was that once we drove ashore we could cover a good few miles before we needed to pull in somewhere for lunch.
-Then it was back down to the cabin for a read before vacating it thirty minutes before our arrival.
+Then it was back down to the cabin for a read before vacating it thirty minutes before docking.

 We watch our arrival in to Santander before making our way down to the car deck.
 We had been the first deck to be called forward.